-Vessel Utilization Indicator (VUI) for segment VL0010 shows slight decrease in last two years and reached 0.21 in 2021, i.e., not "in balance".
+Vessel Utilization Indicator (VUI) for segment VL0010 shows slight increase by 10% in last year and reached 0.23, i.e., not "in balance".
 It could be explained by low activity level in the segment of small boats and seasonality.
+The number of active small boats used in coastal fishery in previous year is reduced by 20%.
 In recent years, low activity has also been linked to the high interaction periods and damage caused by seals to coastal fishing gears and catches.
 During the period when seals are observed in a larger amount, fishermen do not deploy their fishing gears to avoid the destructions and damages to their property.
-VUI for segment VL1218 decreased in comparison to the previous year and reached 0.93 in 2021 and therefore this segment can be considered as "in balance".
-VUI for segment VL2440 slightly decreased in comparison to the previous year and reached 0.66 in 2021 just below the threshold 0.7.
+VUI for segment VL1218 increased in comparison to the previous year and reached 1 in 2022 and therefore this segment can be considered as "in balance".
+VUI for segment VL2440 slightly increased in comparison to the previous year and reached 0.69 in 2022 just below the threshold 0.7.
 It could be stated that capacity of this segment is not "in balance" with the fishing opportunities.
-This imbalance could be further evaluated in the next years, when the cod fishery permanent cessation measure and reduction of segment VL2440 will be finished and new data will be available.
+This situation repeats in last four years and therefore the measures to balance the fleet segment VL2440 are included into Annex VII of The Annual Report on the Latvian Fishing Fleet 2022.

-Following the recommendations and applying the interpretation proposed in the Guidelines (COM 2014, 545) about the Biological Indicator - Sustainable Harvest Indicator (SHI) it can be concluded:
+Following the recommendations and applying the interpretation proposed in the Guidelines about the Biological Indicator - Sustainable Harvest Indicator (SHI) it can be concluded: